 Ninja Foodi 6-in-1: Performance

 The result was that the frozen fries were brown and crunchy, airing on the side of burnt.
-I tried cooking the frozen fries again later on in the week for 15 minutes at 356F/180C, which yielded a much better cooking result.
+I tried cooking the frozen fries again later in the week for 15 minutes at 356F/180C, which yielded a much better cooking result.

 There's the option to cook with Probe or by selecting the Manual button.

-If using the Probe, you can select Small Preset or Large Preset, depending on the size of protein you are cooking (chicken is large).
-Then, use the arrows on the left of the display to select what the protein is (pork, chicken, beef, or pork) and the arrows on the right of the display to set the internal outcome.
+If using the Probe, you can select Small Preset or Large Preset, depending on the size of the protein you are cooking (chicken is large).
+Then, use the arrows on the left of the display to select the protein (pork, chicken, beef, or pork) and the arrows on the right of the display to set the internal outcome.

 I tried out the Probe, but the pre-set to 'Roast' only went up to 158F/70C, and the manual only went up to 185F/85C.
-This definitely isn't high enough to roast a chicken.
+This isn't high enough to roast a chicken.
 I also found that when I selected this pre-set, it 'timed out' once it had reached temperature, so the chicken was still raw.

 To note, the time and temperature of the pre-sets were set at:

-• Max Crisp: 464F/240C for 10 minutes
+- Max Crisp: 464F/240C for 10 minutes

-• Air Fry: 392F/200C for 20 minutes
+- Air Fry: 392F/200C for 20 minutes

-• Roast: 374F/190C for 15 minutes
+- Roast: 374F/190C for 15 minutes

-• Bake: 320F/160C for 15 minutes
+- Bake: 320F/160C for 15 minutes

-• Reheat: 338F/170C for 15 minutes
+- Reheat: 338F/170C for 15 minutes

-• Dehydrate: 140F/60C for 6 minutes
+- Dehydrate: 140F/60C for 6 minutes

 As I did when setting up the Ninja Foodi air fryer for the first time, I washed the basket and crisper tray by hand to preserve the non-stick.
 These parts are dishwasher-safe, though.